 Arlene is also a regular contributor to the Grand Coulee, Washington State based history writers publication, Them Dam Writers.
 Them Dam Writers began in 1985 specifically to encourage the research and sharing of the local history of the Grand Coulee region.

 These two publications publish and market her research to the readers interested in the historical periods and geographic regions in which her research subjects lived and died.

-Arlene Spencer is a Staff Writer for London based Global Maritime History.
-Working full time from her home in Seattle, she is also in her fourth year of research for an historical nonfiction book she is writing about Richard Williams alias Cornish.
+She has worked full time researching three subjects since 2010.
+Since 2010, from her home office in Seattle, Arlene has researched Richard Williams alias Cornish.
 Master of a merchant vessel, Cornish was hanged in Jamestown.
-In the past ten years, she completed research for her two other historical non-fiction books.
-One about James Dillman and the other about Catherine Northrup.
-James Dillman, a sheepman, blacksmith, and trapper, was an Oregon pioneer and a survivor of the violent Range Wars there.
+She is writing an historical non-fiction book about Cornish.
+She has completed research for her two other historical non-fiction books: one about James Dillman and the other about Catherine Northrup.
+James Dillman, a sheepman, blacksmith, and trapper, was an Oregon pioneer and a survivor of the violent Range Wars.
 Catherine Northrup survived a particularly lethal sortie against newly settled homesteaders during the Nez Perce War but ten years later was murdered.